Our club is active and engaged! Ready to join or renew?

 1st Saturday at 8:00 AM.
 Open to All We call it "Bricks and Bagels" but feel free to grab a donut or muffin!
 Brainstorm your genealogy challenges with Cranberry Genealogy Club friends!
 If you don't have any 'brick walls', come and help others solve theirs or talk about your successes.
 We meet on the first Saturday each month at 8:00 AM at the Cranberry Giant Eagle.
 There is a Starbucks inside.
 We meet in the seating area between Starbucks and the beer and wine section.
 Starbucks has pastries, muffins and breakfast sandwiches, and Giant Eagle has donuts, bagels, etc. in the Bakery section. |

-10:30 AM.
-Open to All Just starting to build your family tree?
+In-Person and Virtual Just starting to build your family tree?
 Or, interested in group sharing and problem solving?
-We begin with a mini-lesson and go from there.
 If you'd like to join the session via Zoom, call the library for the link.
 724-452-9330.
 Registration is not required.
-Sessions are free and open to the public. |
+Sessions are free and open to the public.
+February 23 link and Zoom info: Time: Feb 23, 2026 10:30 AM Eastern Time (US and Canada) Join Zoom Meeting https://us02web.zoom.us/j/86140178018?pwd=CaOk9WYvIknTWrLLr9LgT50hYgJLs0.1 Meeting ID: 861 4017 8018 Passcode: 114926 |

-The Cranberry Township FamilySearch Center is closed for renovations
+Cranberry Township FamilySearch Center

 Visit the FamilySearch Center for free access to technology and to a menu of library databases with assistance from volunteers at every center.
 Using FamilySearch.org within the FamilySearch Centers provides exclusive access to certain record collections as well as those that can be accessed from home.
 In addition to FamilySearch.org, there is also access to worldwide records from these databases: Ancestry, MyHeritage, FindMyPast, Geneanet, American Ancestors, Newspapers.com, and other quality options.